tractr/boilerplate-ngx-components/README.md

 # Angular Components Boileplate

-#### Hapify
-This boilerplate is meant to be used with Hapify.
+> This boilerplate is meant to be used with Hapify.
 To get more info about Hapify setup, please refer to https://www.hapify.io/get-started.

-#### Stack
 This boilerplate provides a components library built with Angular 7.